RHIT-CSSE/csse220/Homework/HWIntroToUnitTesting/README.md

 ### Detailed Rubric:
  - (-5) for missing comments on ALL tests, scale down if it's just for a method. (-1 for one method, -3 for 2... comments are a big deal!)
- - (-2) if missing comments on the defects, but have comments otherwise.
+ - (-2) if missing comments on the defects, but have comments otherwise
- - (-2) if missing comments for other tests, but have comments on defects.
+ - (-2) if missing comments for other tests, but have comments on defects
- - (-3) if pass in NULL as a test case despite being explicitly told not to above.
+ - (-3) if pass in NULL as a test case despite being explicitly told not to above
  - (-2) for other invalid inputs (Longs instead of ints, integer limits for paintCost)
  - (-4) if missed more than 1 defective method (there are three total)
  - (-5) f missing @Test before any of the method's testing cases.
 (Tests won't even run without it)